-No matter what time of year you come to Chamonix, there’s always something going on, from world-class sporting events to music festivals
+Whenever you come to Chamonix, there’s always something happening, from world-class sporting events to music festivals

 If you think that Chamonix goes to sleep during the summer then you couldn't be more wrong.
 These hills are most definitely alive with the sound of music!

 Marathon du Mont Blanc: One of the most popular races in the Chamonix calendar, more and more people are wanting to take part in one of the highlights of the summer.
 The atmosphere is always electric with the support and energy from the crowds a huge part of the weekend.
 Not just one race, there are a number of events in addition to the marathon; the cross (23km), a 10km, the vertical km, & the 80km.